Ciaanh/XPChronicle/docs/V2_FRAME_HIERARCHY_ANALYSIS.md

 3. **Text containers should use MEDIUM strata** for proper layering over bar
 4. **Background/Border can be Layers OR separate Frames** (styling choice)
    - If separate Frame: Must not interfere with animation access patterns
-   - If Layer: Simpler, follows Flat V2 pattern
+   - If Layer: Simpler, follows Flat  pattern

 ---

-## Detailed Fix for Legacy Bar V2
+## Detailed Fix for Classic Bar

 ### Problem Elements

-1. **FlashFrame is a separate Frame** (lines 95-111 in LegacyBarTemplate.xml)
+1. **FlashFrame is a separate Frame** (lines 95-111 in ClassicBarTemplate.xml)
    ```xml
    <Frame parentKey="FlashFrame" frameStrata="LOW">
        <Size x="563" y="11"/>